-Organizations in Cobb have a long history of collaborating to share information and create new programs and mechanisms to improve the quality of life for residents of our county.
+Organizations in Cobb have a long history of collaborating, sharing information and creating new programs and mechanisms to improve the quality of life for residents of our county.

 - The first formal collaboration was accomplished through the Cobb Community Council (CCC) starting in the 1970's.
-The CCC met monthly to share information about programs and to better coordinate resources starting in the 1970’s.
+The CCC met monthly to share information about programs and coordinate resources.

-- Incorporated in 1989, the Cobb Human Services Coalition expanded the work of the Cobb Housing Coalition and provided a comprehensive approach to working with the homeless and those at risk of homelessness.
+- Incorporated in 1989, the Cobb Human Services Coalition (CHSC) expanded the work of the Cobb Housing Coalition and provided a comprehensive approach to working with those experiencing and at risk of becoming homeless.
 Working with dozens of human service organizations and volunteers, the CHSC produced a comprehensive human service plan.
-Projects resulting from “The Plan” included:
+Projects resulting from this plan include:

 - Health Clinic at MUST Ministries,

-- Affordable child care resources like Sheltering Arms and Georgia Pre-K
+- Affordable child care resources; such as: Sheltering Arms and Georgia Pre-K

 - An affordable housing list and The Pocket Key Resource Guide

-- Client database –Utilizing technology to manage & facilitate sharing client information
+- Client database utilizing technology to manage and facilitate sharing client information

 - Quality training for case managers and volunteers

-The Cobb Community Collaborative began meeting informally in 1993, incorporated in 1997 and soon received its nonprofit status as a 501(c)3.
+The Cobb Community Collaborative began meeting informally in 1993 and received its nonprofit status in 1997.
 Its purpose is to provide a broad-based focal point through which nonprofits, businesses, education organizations, government agencies, faith-based groups, and concerned citizens can collaborate to meet community needs.
-The work of the Collaborative is accomplished through policy strategy teams, committees and task forces.
+The work of the Collaborative is accomplished through policy, strategy teams, committees and task forces.